-Due to possible complications, the effect on the procedure and aesthetic results of treatment, certain diseases and groups of medication are contraindicative to eyebrows semi-permanent makeup and in this case, treatment cannot be performed.
+Due to possible complications, the effect on the procedure and aesthetic results of treatment, certain diseases and groups of medication are contraindications and in that case, treatment cannot be performed.

 VIRAL INFECTION or Infection Disease

 If there is an ill such as covid-19, cold, flu, sinusitis or a respiratory infection.
 Also Hepatitis A, B, and C. Any acute infection, treatment must be postpone.